laravel/docs/queues.md

         )];
     }

-If you would like to have the throttled exceptions reported, you can do so by invoking the `report` method when attaching the middleware to your job.
-Optionally, you can pass a closure to the `report` method and the exception will then only be reported if this closure returns `true`:
+If you would like to have the throttled exceptions reported to your application's exception handler, you can do so by invoking the `report` method when attaching the middleware to your job.
+Optionally, you may provide a closure to the `report` method and the exception will only be reported if the given closure returns `true`:

     use Illuminate\Http\Client\HttpClientException;
     use Illuminate\Queue\Middleware\ThrottlesExceptions;